Marble Pound Cake

 Instructions

-- Preheat the oven to at 350 °F. Butter and flour a 9"x5" loaf pan or bundt pan.
+- Preheat the oven to at 350 °F. Generously butter and flour a 9"x5" loaf pan or Bundt pan.

-- Combine 3 large eggs, 4 egg yolks, 1 teaspoon vanilla extract and half the milk in a small bowl, whisk to combine and set aside.
-Set aside 1/4 cup of the cake flour.
+- Combine 3 large eggs, 4 egg yolks, 1 teaspoon vanilla extract and 1 oz whole milk in a small bowl, whisk to combine and set aside.
+Set aside 1 oz cake flour (1/4 cup).

-- In a mixing bowl, sift together the remaining 1 1/2 cups of flour with ¼ teaspoon table salt and 1 teaspoon baking powder.
+- In a mixing bowl, sift together the remaining 7 oz cake flour with ¼ teaspoon table salt and 1 teaspoon baking powder.
 Add 10 oz granulated sugar to the flour and mix at low speed for 30 seconds.
-Add 9 oz unsalted butter to the flour and mix until combined.
-Add the other ½ of the milk and increase the speed to medium high.
+With the mixer still on low speed, add 9 oz unsalted butter, a tablespoon at a time, to the flour and mix until combined.
+Add 1 oz whole milk and increase the speed to medium high.
 Mix for a full 2-3 minutes.
 The batter will lighten in color and texture.
-If your using a hand mixer add another minute or two to the mixing time.
+If you're using a hand mixer add another minute or two to the mixing time.

 - Scrape the bowl and paddle thoroughly.
 On low speed, add the egg mixture in 3 increments, scraping the bowl after each addition.
 Mix just until the eggs are incorporated.
 Remove ⅓ of the batter to another bowl.